mariadb-corporation/mariadb-connector-nodejs/documentation/ssl.md

 Connector rely on Node.js TLS implementation.
 See [Node.js TLS API](https://nodejs.org/api/tls.html#tls_tls_connect_options_callback) for more detail

 ### Server configuration
-To ensure that SSL is correctly configured on the server, the query "SELECT @@have_ssl;" must return YES.
+To ensure that SSL is correctly configured on the server, the query `SELECT @@have_ssl;` must return YES.
 If not, please refer to the [server documentation](https://mariadb.com/kb/en/library/secure-connections/).

 ### SSL authentication type